 Avoid Walking Barefoot

-It is also generally best to avoid walking barefoot, because every step taken with a fallen arch causes misalignment that has a chain reaction up through the body.
-Even when in the house a supportive slipper or house shoe can provide great relief and prevent future problems that fallen arches cause.
+It is generally best to avoid walking barefoot when you have fallen arches.
+This is because every step taken with a fallen arch causes misalignment that has a chain reaction up through the body.
+Even when you in the house, a supportive slipper or house shoe can provide great relief and prevent future problems that fallen arches cause.

 Athletic shoes that have the terms “motion control” or “stability” in their name can be very good for this foot type.
 This is because a fallen arch has excessive motion and flexibility which needs to be controlled by the shoe.
-An arch support with a deep heel cup to help support the integrity of the arch can also be extremely helpful in pain relief, body alignment, and preventing injury to the foot.
+An insole with a deep heel cup to cradle the heel and help support the integrity of the arch can also be extremely helpful in pain relief, body alignment, and preventing injury to the foot.